 Located near the southern tip of Virginia’s Eastern Shore right on the Chesapeake Bay, this little beach town is perfect if you’re after a relaxing getaway.

-It’s over 2 hours drive, if you’re coming from Richmond or up to 4 hours if you’re driving from Maryland or DC.
+It’s over a 2-hour drive if you’re coming from Richmond or up to a 4-hour drive if you’re driving from Maryland or DC.

 The town is small, relatively unknown, but has some of the most peaceful beaches in this area.
-Don’t miss several ice cream joints around town (Peach Beach Shave Ice Shack, CC Kool Eatz, and Brown Dog Ice Cream).
+Don’t miss several ice cream joints around town (Peach Beach Shave Ice Shack and Brown Dog Ice Cream).

 Go on nature trips through the Blue Ridge Mountains, be in awe of the creativeness flowing through the River Arts District or discover the town’s history with the trolley whisking you around town.

-Foodies flock to Charleston, so they can experience the true shrimp and grits that only the Southern food capital can prepare.
+Foodies flock to Charleston to experience authentic shrimp and grits as only the Southern food capital can prepare.

-There’s beach at Folly Beach and dozens of relaxing attractions, such as the Arthur Ravenel Jr. Bridge, Waterfront Park, Pineapple Fountain, and iconic Charleston neighborhoods South of Broad, and the French Quarter.
+There’s a nearby beach (Folly Beach) and dozens of relaxing attractions, such as the Arthur Ravenel Jr. Bridge, Waterfront Park, Pineapple Fountain, and iconic Charleston neighborhoods South of Broad, and the French Quarter.

 8. Atlanta, Georgia

-Ideal for families, Atlanta has a varied mix of attractions.
+Ideal for families, Atlanta has no shortage of attractions and things to do.